 Tiffany Heitz & Lesley Smith - California, United States

-SAFARI TRIP IDEA FOR SERENGETI WILDERNESS CAMP IN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR SERENGETI WILDERNESS CAMP IN TANZANIA

 When staying at Serengeti Wilderness Camp in Serengeti, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara and Ngorongoro Crater.
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.